ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/defining-a-schema/dynamic-schemas.md

 The unsafe way to create types, as the name implies, bypasses some of the standard validation logic.
 This method is useful for advanced scenarios where you need more flexibility, such as when dynamically creating types based on runtime data.

 The `CreateUnsafe` method allows you to create types directly from a `TypeDefinition`.
-You operate directly on the type definition, which means that you have to ensure that the type definition is valid and consistent.

-For example, you can create an object type from a type definition as follows:

 ```csharp
 ```csharp